 - 51. Defendant has been and is now indirectly infringing at least one claim of the '231 Patent in accordance with 35 U.S.C. § 271(b) in this district and elsewhere in the United States.
-More specifically, Defendant have been and are now actively inducing direct infringement by other persons (e.g., Defendant's customers who use, sell or offer for sale the Accused Products). - 52.
-By at least the filing of this complaint, Defendant had knowledge of the '231 Patent, and that its actions resulted in a direct infringement of the '231 Patent, and knew or were willfully blind that their actions would induce direct infringement by others and intended that their actions would induce direct infringement by others. - 53.
-Defendant actively induce such infringement by, among other things, providing user manuals and other instruction material for their devices that induce their customers to use Defendant's devices in their normal and customary way to infringe the '231 Patent.
-For example, Defendant's website provides instructions for using the Accused Products on wireless communication systems, and to utilize their beamforming and MU-MIMO functionalities.
-Through its manufacture and sales of their devices, Defendant specifically intended for its customers to infringe claims of the '231 Patent.
+More specifically, Defendant has been and is now actively inducing direct infringement by other persons (e.g., Defendant's customers who use, sell or offer for sale the Accused Products). - By at least the filing and service of the original Complaint on April 52.
+19, 2016, and May 3, 2016, respectively, Defendant had knowledge of the '231 Patent and that its actions resulted in a direct infringement of the '231 Patent.
+Defendant also knew or was willfully blind that its actions would induce direct infringement by others and intended that its actions would induce direct infringement by others.

+- 53. induced, and continues to induce, such Defendant actively infringement by, among other things, providing user manuals and other instruction material for its Accused Products that induce its customers to use the Accused Products in their normal and customary way to infringe the '231 Patent.
+For example, Defendant's website provided, and continues to provide, instructions for using the Accused Products on wireless communication systems, and to utilize their beamforming and MU-MIMO functionalities.
+Defendant sold, and continues to sell, for example, on Amazon.com, the Accused Products to customers despite its knowledge of the '231 Patent.
+Defendant manufactured and imported into the United States, and continues to do so, the Accused Products for sale and distribution to its customers, despite its knowledge of the '231 Patent.
+Through its continued manufacture, importation, and sales of the Accused Products, Defendant specifically intended for its customers to infringe claims of the '231 Patent.
 Further, Defendant was aware that these normal and customary activities would infringe the '231 Patent.
-Defendant performed the acts that constitute induced infringement, and that would induce actual infringement, with knowledge of the '231 Patent and with the knowledge or willful blindness that the induced acts would constitute direct infringement.

-- 54. Accordingly, a reasonable inference is that Defendant specifically intended for others, such as their customers, to directly infringe one or more claims of the '231 Patent in the United States because Defendant had knowledge of the '231 Patent and actively induced others (e.g., its customers) to directly infringe the '231 Patent by using, selling, or offering to sell the Accused Products and the MU-MIMO functionality within the Accused Products. - 55.
-Defendant also infringes other claims of the '231 Patent, directly and through inducing infringement, for similar reasons as explained above with respect to Claim 1. - 56.
-The '231 Patent is valid and enforceable. - 57.
-Defendant's infringement of the '231 Patent has damaged Vivato, and Defendant is liable to Vivato in an amount to be determined at trial that compensates Vivato for the infringement, which by law can be no less than a reasonable royalty. - 58.
-As a result of Defendant's infringement of the '231 Patent, Vivato has suffered irreparable harm and will continue to suffer loss and injury.
+Defendant performed, and continues to perform, acts that constitute induced infringement, and that would induce actual infringement, with knowledge of the '231 Patent and with the knowledge or willful blindness that the induced acts would constitute direct infringement. - Accordingly, a reasonable inference is that Defendant specifically intended for others, such as its customers, to directly infringe one or more claims of the '231 Patent in the United States because Defendant had knowledge of the '231 Patent and actively induced others (e.g., its customers) to directly infringe the '231 Patent by using, selling, or offering to sell the Accused Products and the MU-MIMO functionality within the Accused Products. - Defendant also infringes other claims of the '231 Patent, directly and 55. through inducing infringement, for similar reasons as explained above with respect to Claim 1. - 56.
+The '231 Patent is valid and enforceable.

+58. As a result of Defendant's infringement of the '231 Patent, Vivato has suffered irreparable harm and will continue to suffer loss and injury.